Data Warehouse

 Key evaluation criteria include performance at scale, cost transparency, concurrency limits, data-type support (structured, semi-structured, geospatial), security certifications, ecosystem integrations and vendor lock-in posture.
 Architectural choices—shared-nothing clusters versus serverless, lakehouse versus warehouse—should align with workload patterns, team skills and governance maturity.

 Data quality and modelling discipline remain non-negotiable.
-A cloud subscription does not absolve teams from defining dimensional hierarchies, surrogate keys or slowly changing dimensions; neglect here simply moves chaos to the cloud.
+A cloud subscription does not absolve teams from defining dimensional hierarchies, surrogate keys or slowly changing dimensions; neglect here simply moves chaos to the cloudarrow-up-right.

 Change-data-capture pipelines, version-controlled transformations and comprehensive testing frameworks ensure that new source feeds do not break existing reports.
-Observability platforms track freshness, volume and schema drift, alerting teams before executives spot discrepancies.
+Observability platforms track freshness, volume and schema driftarrow-up-right, alerting teams before executives spot discrepancies.

 How Do Data Warehouses Relate to AI Analytics and Where Are They Headed?